 We expect to use the net proceeds from this offering to (i) make investments in accordance with our investment strategy and policies, (ii) reduce borrowings and repay indebtedness incurred under various financing agreements we may enter into and (iii) fund redemptions under our share redemption program.
 Generally, our policy will be to pay distributions from cash flow from operations; however, cash flows from operations have been and may continue to be insufficient to fully fund distributions to our stockholders.
-Therefore, some or all of our distributions have been paid, and may continue to be paid, and during the offering phase, are likely to be paid at least partially from other sources, such as proceeds from our debt financings, proceeds from this offering, cash advances by our Advisor, cash resulting from a waiver or deferral of fees and/or proceeds from the sale of assets.
-We funded 60%, 42% and 32% of total distributions for the years ended December 31, 2020, 2019 and 2018, respectively, with cash flows from financing activities, which may include offering proceeds.
+Therefore, some or all of our distributions have been paid, and may continue to be paid, from other sources, such as proceeds from our debt financings, proceeds from this offering, cash advances by our Advisor, cash resulting from a waiver or deferral of fees and/or proceeds from the sale of assets.
+We funded 26% and 39% of total distributions for the years ended December 31, 2023 and 2022, respectively, with cash flows from other sources which may include cash flows from investing activities, such as proceeds from the sale of assets or cash flows from financing activities, such as proceeds from our debt financings.
+For the year ended December 31, 2021, we fully funded our distributions from cash flows from operations and the proceeds from our distribution reinvestment plan.
 We have not placed a cap on the amount of our distributions that may be paid from sources other than cash flows from operations, including proceeds from our debt financings, proceeds from our public offerings, cash advances by our Advisor, cash resulting from a waiver or deferral of fees and/or proceeds from the sale of assets.
-Please see "Estimated Use of Proceeds" beginning on page 88.
+Please see "Estimated Use of Proceeds" beginning on page 64.